michael-spengler/defi-space/README.md

 Michael: Software Developer and DeFi Fan

 ## Feedback
-Feel free to give us Feedback
+Feel free to give us feedback by creating an [issue](https://github.com/michael-spengler/defi-space/issues/new) or by raising a pull request.